 As an XML-based standard, each release of ONIX for Books consists of an XML Document Type Definition (DTD) or alternatively an XSD Schema, together with the associated documentation that specifies the data content of a standard ONIX message or data file.
 EDItEUR provides these specifications, various XML tools, plus guidance on how to implement ONIX, and use of all these materials is free of charge under the terms of a highly-permissive licence.
 No registraion, fee or membership is required to implement ONIX.

-ONIX is not in itself a database – it is a way of communicating data between databases – but many EDItEUR members and other organizations provide commercial off-the-shelf software or web-based applications for product management that implement ONIX messaging.
+ONIX is not in itself a database, nor is it even a design for a database – it is a way of communicating data between databases – but many EDItEUR members and other organizations provide commercial off-the-shelf software or web-based applications for product management that implement ONIX messaging.
 Other members have developed their own in-house solutions that implement the ONIX communication standard.

 For publishers, experience has shown that ONIX for Books brings two important business benefits.
 As a communication format, it makes it possible to deliver rich product information into the supply chain in a standard form, to wholesalers and distributors, to larger retailers, to data aggregators, and to affiliate companies.
 This greatly reduces support costs, as publishers no longer need to provide data in so many unique formats.
 In many cases, a single data feed can be made suitable for all of a publisher’s supply chain partners.
 And by providing a template for the content and structure of a product record, ONIX has helped to stimulate the introduction of better internal information systems, capable of bringing together all the ‘metadata’ needed for the description and promotion of new and backlist titles.
 In some countries, this template is used in data quality accreditation schemes.
 The same core ONIX data can also be used to produce advance information sheets, catalogues and other promotional material, to feed publisher websites, and to meet the needs of the wider supply chain.